change-metrics/monocle/README.md

 - TaskData: A crawler to fetch task data related to a repository.
 Monocle supports GitHub (issues), and BugZilla (Bugs).

-The `.secrets` file is used to store credentials or API keys used by crawlers to authenticate on providers.
-The configuration file do not contain any sensible information then it might be convenient to store the file on a DVCS.
+The `.secrets` file is used to store credentials and API keys used by crawlers to authenticate on providers.

 The `crawlers` value is a list of crawler.
 Each crawler is composed of: